Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

 - No more than four excused absences
 - Make up all classwork from all absences
 - Finish all required tutorials and projects
-- Pass the final exam (summative assessment) with >=80%
+- Pass the final exam (summative assessment) with >=70%
-- Complete the description for yout first Independent project.
+- Complete the description for your first Independent project.
 [Rubric](https://docs.google.com/document/d/1vEAeNCwbG9OHmLzYCuV2VzmG0aC2VQdDLoypzXdALj4/edit?usp=sharing)

 ## Lessons